pkinney/term_stream/README.md

 ![Build Status](https://github.com/pkinney/term_stream/actions/workflows/ci.yaml/badge.svg)
 [![Hex.pm](https://img.shields.io/hexpm/v/term_stream.svg)](https://hex.pm/packages/term_stream)

 A Library for streaming Erlang terms into and out of binary streams.
 This is especially useful when storing large numbers of Erlang terms to file for later retrieval.
+When dealing with large files containing lots of Erlang terms, having to load the entire list into memory can be problematice.
+Using `TermStream` allows you to stream the terms one at a time out of the file.

 ## Example